 What is the role that art can play in helping us confront our new reality?

 Experience has taught me that making of any kind--be it traditional craft, fine art, DIY, high-end or street-level--has the capacity to calm and connect us and make us feel useful, especially when we are disappointed, frightened or just plain baffled.
 I believe that the act of making--of being creative--helps keep our souls intact.
 It's a way to make sense of the strangeness of being alive.
 I'm going to borrow from photographer Robert Adams.
 Decades ago, while documenting the damage being done to the American West, he wrote, “The goal is to face facts but to find a basis for hope.
 To try for alchemy.”
-I think that's precisely what we're doing here.
+I think--I hope--that's what we're doing here.

 Christy Zuccarini lives in Baltimore.